H4rk3nz0/LinCox/README.md

 # PROJECT NOTES

-> Some Inconsistency In Menu Selection (Might Need to Enter Same Number Twice)
+- Some Inconsistency In Menu Selection (Might Need to Enter Same Number Twice)
-> Run LinCox As Sudo/Root (Certain modules such as Network Spoofing require elevated Local System permissions)
+- Run LinCox As Sudo/Root (Certain modules such as Network Spoofing require elevated Local System permissions)
-> Must have Local Admin and Privileged Domain Admin user creds to perform certain tests and clear logs on DC
+- Must have Local Admin and Privileged Domain Admin user creds to perform certain tests and clear logs on DC
-> Commands and behaviours executed on Clients will be run as HOST$ (machine account)
-	due to atexec assuming high integrity with admin creds == SYSTEM
+- Commands and behaviours executed on Clients will be run as HOST$ (machine account).
+This is due to atexec assuming high integrity with admin creds.

 # INSTALLATION